-(5) "Dispense" or "dispensing" shall mean the preparation and delivery of a prescription drug pursuant to a lawful order of a practitioner in a suitable container appropriately labeled for subsequent administration to or use by a patient or other individual entitled to receive the prescription drug.
+(5) "Dispense" or "dispensing" means the preparation and delivery of a prescription drug pursuant to a lawful order of a practitioner in a suitable container appropriately labeled for subsequent administration to or use by a patient or other individual entitled to receive the prescription drug.

 (6) "Drug" means:

-(A) Articles recognized as drugs in the official United States Pharmacopoeia, official national formulary, official homeopathic pharmacopoeia, other drug compendium, or any supplement to any of them;
+(A) articles recognized as drugs in the official U.S. Pharmacopoeia, official national formulary, official homeopathic pharmacopoeia, other drug compendium, or any supplement to any of them;

-(B) Articles intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease in man;
+(B) articles intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease in humans;

-(C) Articles (other than food) intended to affect the structure or any function of the body of man; and
+(C) articles (other than food) intended to affect the structure or any function of the body of humans; and

-(7) "Drug outlet" shall mean all pharmacies, nursing homes, convalescent homes, extended care facilities, drug abuse treatment centers, penal institutions, family planning clinics, retail stores, hospitals, wholesalers, manufacturers, any authorized treatment centers, and mail order vendors which are engaged in dispensing, delivery, or distribution of prescription drugs.
+(7) "Drug outlet" means all pharmacies, nursing homes, convalescent homes, extended care facilities, drug abuse treatment centers, penal institutions, family planning clinics, retail stores, hospitals, wholesalers, manufacturers, any authorized treatment centers, and mail order vendors which are engaged in dispensing, delivery, or distribution of prescription drugs.

 (8) "Drug sample" means a unit of a prescription drug that is not intended to be sold and is intended to promote the sale of the drug.